Strawtown Koteewi Park

 View the Strawtown Koteewi Park history page for more information.

-If history doesn't interest you, this 750-acre park also includes a canoe launch on the White River for boating and fishing, nature trails for hiking or cycling, equestrian trails for riding, and wetlands and prairies for enjoying the park's natural beauty.
+If history doesn't interest you, this park also includes a canoe launch on the White River for boating and fishing, nature trails for hiking or cycling, equestrian trails for riding, and wetlands and prairies for enjoying the park's natural beauty.

 Many exciting future developments are planned for the county's largest park including a lake, expanded trail system, and a lodge.
 Check out the already completed adventures today!
 You can find out more information about these areas below.

 Koteewi Range - Sport & Target Archery Center